Ichirō Ozawa: Post-DPJ (2012–present)

 In the 2021 general election, Ozawa's 53-year-long reign in Iwate Prefecture's local electoral constituencies came to end after he was defeated by LDP opponent Takashi Fujiwara, who beat Ozawa with a 4.1% margin of victory.
 This came after Ozawa won in 2017 with a 14.84% margin of victory.
 Nonetheless, he did manage to stay in the House of Representatives through the Tohoku PR block.

+In November 2023, Ozawa publicly said of CDP's leader Kenta Izumi that "It would be better if he resigns (as representative)" following a statement by Izumi that he aimed to change the government within the next five years, with Ozawa criticizing the words and stating that "What will the people think if the main opposition party says it won't aim for the government?
+No one will support it."
+Earlier in the same year, he founded a parliamentary faction inside the CDP, leading to the belief that Ozawa is looking to build up his influence again in preparation of another opposition leadership election.

+He has stated that, in light of the 2023–2024 Japanese slush fund scandal, people should not discount Prime Minister Fumio Kishida, saying that "You have to be careful.
+You can't let your guard down.
+Mr. Nikai is gone, the Seiwa-kai is in shreds, and the Secretary-General is useless.
+Why are you dissolving the House of Representatives right away when you are certain that you will be re-elected as President?
+There may be a disbandment in the fall after re-election.
+Before that happens, he may go to North Korea for the publicity."

+Ozawa has also proven to be a critic of party leader Kenta Izumi, who he describes as "unserious".
+He has described the need for election cooperation with the Japanese Communist Party, citing the need for a unification of opposition parties.
+He endorsed a former political opponent, Yoshihiko Noda, for leader of the CDP in 2024.
+After Noda was elected he made Ozawa his second-in-command in the Election Campaign Headquarters, putting Ozawa in a key position in preparing for the October 2024 general election.
+Ozawa won back his district in Iwate during the election, which saw the incumbent LDP-Komeito coalition lose its majority in the House of Representatives.

 Views

 Formerly known as a conservative politician in the LDP, he now takes liberal stances on domestic and international policies.
 The wide political spectrum in the Democratic Party forced Ozawa to take eclectic approaches, which has become a main source for criticism against him.
 Aside from his policies, he is also criticised for his aggressive power game tendencies in the reorganisation of Japanese political parties in the 1990s.
 Some critics accuse him of being an opportunist, and point to his repeated party movements.
 His defenders say that in the relatively ideology-free landscape of Japanese politics, it is his adherence to principle that forces him into conflict with others.